qiyangduan/standard-models-1/background.md

 # Background
 When starting a new mining project, the first major decision is which tool or platform to use.
 Starting from a wrong choice may waste quite some time.

 When I was working on my PhD program, I started from Matlab.
 The reason was because of a project assignment from the Numerical Optimization class.
 No doubt that Matlab is a good matrix manipulation and numerical computation language.
-However its problem is that it is quite expensive, and yet not very easy to use.
+However the problem of using Matlab is that it is quite expensive, and yet not very easy to use.

 After I graduated and was facing real life challenges, I regretted deeply about this choice because my favorite tool is not with me anymore.
 For thousands of times, I dreamed that if I have been using Python or R in my dissertation project, I would have been a better Data Scientist now.